ufsit/SwampCTF-Challenges-23-24/README.md

 ## Challenges:

 > [!NOTE]
 > Some challenge writeups have not been published yet.
-They will in the upcoming weeks
+They will be in the upcoming weeks

 ### Rev